 Someday there was that weird bug where an overlaid mesh was correctly displayed in the left eye but a little displaced in the right.
 The problem was that the base mesh was drawn using SPS but the overlay was not and that’s when it hit me.
 The problem was not in the overlaid mesh that was displaced but it was actually the base mesh that was displaced because of SPS.
-I disabled SPS from then and after about one month my depth perception was back to normal.
+I disabled SPS from then on and, after about one month, my depth perception was back to normal.

 If other people have experienced something similar, I invite you to talk about it!

 In real life, our visual system is in it’s default mode and everything is working fine.
 Entering a VR application with SPS enabled and an HMD that is not having co-planar displays, the visual system is firing up the adjustment mode in order to survive in this new world.
 After a while, it still hasn’t completely adjusted but it is more comfortable with the input.
 Entering real life again, the input is changed to the normal one but the visual system needs to readjust to the new input.
 Although the adjustment will not take long, it still needs time depending on the time spent in VR.
 The longer the exposure to the wrong input, the longer the time to readjust.